makamonika/10xdevs-project/.ai/prd.md

 - FR-01: The system shall provide a manual import function for GSC query data via an internal API
 - FR-02: The imported data shall be shared across all system users
 - FR-03: The system shall display the date of the most recent data import
-- FR-04: The import process shall complete within 1 minute without blocking user interaction
+- FR-04: MVP: The import process shall complete within 1 minute; the UI may block with a progress indicator until completion
 - FR-05: The system shall preserve previously imported data in case of import failure
 - FR-06: The system shall display appropriate error messages if data import fails
 - FR-07: The system shall handle up to 10,000 queries in a single import